texttheater/bach/doc/book/src/funcer-call-expressions.md

 Reference](./builtin-funcer-reference.md)), and you can define your own (see [Funcer Definition Expressions](./funcer-definition-expressions.md)).
 Arguments go between parentheses.
-No space is allowed between the funcer name and the opening parentheses.
+No space is allowed between the funcer name and the opening parenthesis.
 For example, `len` returns the length of an array, `join` joins a list of strings with a given glue string, and `+(1)` adds 1 to a number.